Skip to main content

 • • Combine agent attributes with semantic HTML and ARIA

-• • Mark all transactional actions with data-requires-payment
+• • Mark all transactional actions clearly with data-agent-action and data-agent-intent

-• • Use data-field to make data extraction deterministic
+• • Use data-agent-content to make field extraction deterministic

 • • Test with actual agent simulators, not just human review

-• • Include implementation details in attribute values (e.g., data-action="POST-to-api")
+• • Include implementation details in attribute values (e.g., data-agent-action="POST-to-api")

-• • Assume agents will "figure it out" without explicit markup
+• • Assume agents will infer meaning without explicit markup

 Agent Attribute Quick Reference